Indecent Exposure – Lewd Conduct in Michigan

 - A Virginia man was convicted (2009) of indecent exposure for walking nude from his bedroom to the kitchen to get a cup of coffee at 5:30 a.m.
 He was allegedly unaware he could be seen from someone outside the home – although this fact was hotly contested at trial.

-- A Michigan woman was arrested for indecent exposure for sunbathing in a bikini in her front yard (neighbors complained that the string bikini was too small for her rather larger endowment)
+- A Michigan woman was arrested for indecent exposure for sunbathing in a bikini in her front yard (neighbors complained that the string bikini was too small for her rather larger endowed figure)

 - A woman rafting down the Muskegon river climbed out and 'went' behind some bushes in an unpopulated area.
 A DNR officer wrote her up for indecent exposure.
 She protested and was told she should 'pee in the river like everyone else does.'